sebastianknopf/avl2gtfsrt/README.md

 The package avl2gtfsrt acts as a backend service to receive actual AVL data directly from sensors or small clients on the vehicles and match it to the correct trip.
 To work with a reproducable and standardized setup, avl2gtfsrt uses communication defined for [IoM (Internet Of Mobility)](https://www.vdv.de/leitmotif-ki.aspx) aka VDV435 for the AVL data transmission and exposes the results as two GTFS-RT feeds (vehicle positions and trip updates).

+See more [details about how it works](docs/HOW_IT_WORKS.md) under the hood.

 ## Installation

+### Additional Requirements
+The avl2gtfsrt backend service requires a MQTT broker for the VDV435 communication and a nominal data service for fetching possible trip candidates.
+This service can be running locally on the host or on a remote server.

+For loading nominal data, adapters can be implemented which load and prepare the data of the remote service.
+Currently, following adapters are implemented:

+- **OpenTripPlanner**: Uses the Transmodel V3 API to load nominal data.
+Adapter type is `otp`.

+### Usage
 To run the avl2gtfsrt service, simply clone this repository to your destination:

 ```bash